ConnorForan/HiddenItemManager/README.md

 ### Setup

-`require` the library once when your mod first loads.
-(Don't ever use `include`, unless you are only using the library inside of a single file.)
-Then, call the `Init` method with a reference to your mod:
+Before using the methods of the library, you have to initialize it.
+Do this when your mod first loads in the "main.lua" file:

 ```lua
 local hiddenItemManager = require("hidden_item_manager")
 hiddenItemManager:Init(mod)
 ```

+(Don't ever use `include` to import the library, unless you are only using it inside of a single file.)

 ### What are "Groups?"